Get A FREE Lighting Survey & Energy Savings Report For Your Factory Or Warehouse Building

 The building - A lighting survey is carried out in a glass factory - the operator of the building was looking to change the existing metal halide low bay fittings with energy saving LED lighting to save on operational costs

 Issues flagged by the lighting survey - During the audit the surveyor identified that there was a suspended ceiling that is fully insulated (due to the noise in the factory).
-The existing light fittings are embedded into the ceiling - a simple LED replacement would result in restricted airflow around the heat sink of proposed LED low bay lights and a very high liklihood of overheating
+The existing light fittings are embedded into the ceiling - a simple LED replacement would result in restricted airflow around the heat sink of proposed LED low bay lights and a very high likelihood of overheating

 The solution - The need to keep the new lights embedded in the ceiling made LED an unsuitable choice.
 The solution that was chosen instead was a retrofit induction lamp solution that minimised disruption by retaining the existing light fixture housings